With a different theme each year, WeMake Celebrates is an annual conference that celebrates makers and examines the creative process.

 What followed was a new approach to WeMake Celebrates: an annual design conference that celebrates makers and examines the creative process.
 In its first year, 2015, the event focused on investigating the “the process of making.”
 The follow year, WeMake Celebrates: Process Is Golden reminded attendees to “keep it old school,” with an emphasis on the 1970s.
 And in 2017, WeMake Experiments explored the process of maker experimentation.

 WeMake Celebrates 2018: Disrupt

-On Oct.
-19–20, WeMake Celebrates will host its fourth design conference, Disrupt.
-It’s a theme that Emerson says connects the handful of presenters she selected — and, in terms of content, stands in contrast to the venue, the home of Portland’s fine art community, the Portland Art Museum.
+In October 2018, WeMake Celebrates hosted its fourth design conference, Disrupt.
+It’s a theme that Emerson says connected the handful of presenters she selected — and, in terms of content, stood in contrast to the venue, the home of Portland’s fine art community, the Portland Art Museum.

 Emerson says that the 2018 cohort of maker-presenters were intentionally chosen to represent a diversity of identity, experience and geography.
 “We focus on promoting so many makers here in Portland, but we also want to bring people from outside,” she explains.
 “And for me, people of color and people with diversity — it’s super important to bring that to our community because it’s needed.”